flux-framework/flux-core/doc/man1/flux-resource.rst

   If unspecified, :option:`free,allocated,down` is used.

+.. option:: -q, --queue=QUEUE,...

+  Filter results to only include resources in the specified *QUEUE*.
+Multiple queues may be separated by a comma.

 .. option:: -i, --include=TARGETS

   Filter results to only include resources matching *TARGETS*, which may be